fossabot/CreativeProject/README.md

 I then realised that bringing ponies to the terminal is certainly an original idea, and was very well possible within the time range.

 There are numerous scripting languages that one can use.
 The most obvious choice would be [Python](https://www.python.org).
 However, for me, Python didn't seem creative enough.
 At the other end of the spectrum, you have less popular languages such as [REXX](http://www.rexxla.org) and [Tcl](https://www.tcl.tk), but they would take too long to learn.
-That is why I chose [Shell](https://www.shellscript.sh).
+That is why I chose [Shell](https://www.gnu.org/software/bash/), a language I vaguely knew already, and that was only somewhat popular.

 Choosing the theme for the scripts was an easy choice, since I had already done a website on ponies.